SalehLardhi/google-dorks-toolkit/README.md

 ![GoogleDorks Toolkit](https://raw.githubusercontent.com/SalehLardhi/google-dorks-toolkit/main/image.png)

 GoogleDorks Toolkit is a Python script designed to help security researchers and penetration testers automate Google dorking for finding potential vulnerabilities and information about a target domain.
-The tool utilizes Google search queries, also known as Google dorks, to identify possible security issues and gather valuable information.
+The tool utilizes Google search queries, also known as Google hacks, to identify possible security issues and gather valuable information.

 ## Features

-- **Customizable Dorks**: Users can provide their own list of dorks to be used in the Google search queries.
+- **Customizable Dorks**: Users can provide their own list of dorks to be used in the Google search queries with huge list of default Google Dorks list.
 - **Domain Search**: The tool allows users to specify a target domain for the Google dorking process.
 - **Results Output**: Search results are saved to an output file, providing a convenient way to review and analyze the findings.
+- **Detailed Results**: Not only the vulnerable webapps and the dork, but also the auther and reference link of the dork for more information.
-- **Vulnerability Detection**: Optional detection of vulnerabilities by searching for the identified domains in a specified file (`OpenForReport.txt` in this case).
+- **Vulnerability Disclosure and Bug Bounty Checker**: Optional detection of vulnerabilities by searching for the identified domains in existing file `OpenForReport.txt` which own VDP or BBP programs to report legally.

 ## Usage